 Optimal brain tumor resection, defined as maximal removal of cancerous tissues while sparing surrounding noncancerous tissues, is the key to delaying tumor recurrence and minimizing surgery-inflicted neurological damage, thus increasing patient quality of life and survival time [1,2].
 This is a challenging problem, especially in the eloquent cortical and subcortical regions where high resection precision is required [3].
 Hence, it is critical for a modern intraoperative brain cancer imaging system to provide an accurate segmentation map with high spatial resolution and in real time.
 In this regard, optical coherence tomography (OCT) is advantageous for its rapid, non-contact, label-free, and micron-resolution imaging capability.
 In contrast, other modalities such as CT and MRI, which have made significant impact on diagnosis and pre-surgery planning, are less suitable for intra-operative, continuous, real-time guidance due to the drawbacks or tradeoffs in speed, resolution, safety, and cost.

 Previous studies identified tissue optical attenuation as a single parameter that can be used to distinguish between cancerous and non-cancerous brain tissue.
-In general, proliferation of cancer in white matter leads to myelin degradation, resulting in a decreased optical attenuation [4,5].[6,7] For a 3D OCT data set consisting of multiple B-frames, an enface attenuation map can be generated with each pixel color-coded for cancerous and non-cancerous tissues depending on whether its value is above or below a threshold.
+In general, proliferation of cancer in white matter leads to myelin degradation, resulting in a decreased optical attenuation [4,5].
+Optical attenuation is also useful for detecting disease in other tissues, such as the colon, and can be coupled with nanoparticle contrast agents [6,7].
+For a 3D OCT data set consisting of multiple B-frames, an enface attenuation map can be generated with each pixel color-coded for cancerous and non-cancerous tissues depending on whether its value is above or below a threshold.
 However, the performance of thresholding is strictly limited by the overlap in the distribution of attenuation values for cancer and non-cancer tissues [8,9].
 To increase robustness while achieving high performance, we propose a novel cancer classifier that is capable of integrating local and global features in an OCT image via both network-based multi-resolution analysis and classic texture analysis.
-[10–12]For this purpose, deep convolutional neural networks (CNNs) are selected to perform end-to-end classification on OCT images and their textures.
+Previous studies have employed machine learning methods on hand-crafted textures or deep neural networks for prediction on the B-frame, but our proposed method synergizes both [10–12].
+For this purpose, deep convolutional neural networks (CNNs) are selected to perform end-to-end classification on OCT images and their textures.
 These two information domains are then linked by concatenating their feature embeddings via ensemble learning.